alexandra-zaharia/Gal4Xy/README.md

 # Gal4Xy
-A turn-based 4X game where you play against the computer to conquer the galaxy
+A turn-based 4X strategy game where you play against the computer to conquer the galaxy

 **This is a work in progress!
 The README will be updated when more functionality is added and when the game actually becomes playable.**